tekmarglobal/dart-api-client/docs/PaymentApi.md

 <a name="apipaymentchecktransactionpost"></a>
 # **ApiPaymentCheckTransactionPost**
-> RestResultOfPaymentServicePaymentTransactionResponse ApiPaymentCheckTransactionPost (PaymentServicePaymentTransactionRequest body = null)
+> RestResultOfPaymentServicePaymentTransactionResponse ApiPaymentCheckTransactionPost (PaymentServicePaymentTransactionRequest paymentServicePaymentTransactionRequest = null)